-The Employment Outcome measures track the rate at which Providers achieve 12 Week Employment Outcomes and 26 Week Employment Sustainability Outcomes across their entire Caseload.
+The Employment Outcome measures track the rate at which Providers achieve 12 Week Employment Outcomes and 26 Week Employment Sustainability Outcomes (including Hybrid Outcomes) across their entire Caseload.

 The Education Outcome measure tracks the rate at which Providers are achieving Education Outcomes across their entire Caseload.